 There are several strengths and limitations of our study.
-This was a pre-specified secondary analysis of a randomised controlled trial, enrolling consecutive patients with suspected acute coronary syndrome across ten hospitals irrespective of age, sex, time of presentation and severity of illness.
-As such, we believe our results are generalisable and reflective of real-world clinical practice.
+This was a prespecified secondary analysis of a randomized, controlled trial, enrolling consecutive patients with suspected acute coronary syndrome across 10 hospitals irrespective of age, sex, time of presentation and severity of illness.
+As such, we believe our results are generalizable and reflective of real-world clinical practice.
 Using all available clinical information, we reviewed and classified all patients according to the latest recommendations from the Universal Definition of Myocardial Infarction to ensure our findings are relevant to current practice.
-Where there was consensus amongst the adjudication panel that there was insufficient clinical information to make a definitive diagnosis, due to missing admission or discharge letters, we did not attempt to adjudicate the diagnosis (1,245/10,360, 12%).
-We had access to all other information including past medical history, clinical investigations, management and outcomes, and provide data for all primary and secondary outcomes in this group within the data supplement (Table S1 and S2).
-Our trial population was restricted to patients who had cardiac troponin measured for suspected acute coronary syndrome, and we acknowledge that the prevalence of type 2 myocardial infarction and myocardial injury may differ in consecutive patients where cardiac troponin was measured for any reason.^(33,34) Whilst we implemented the recommendations of the Third Universal Definition in our trial, as the Fourth Universal Definition provides no additional guidance on the investigation or treatment of patients with type 2 myocardial infarction or myocardial injury, we think it is unlikely that outcomes would differ had this guideline been in place at the start of the trial.
+Where there was consensus amongst the adjudication panel that there was insufficient clinical information to make a definitive diagnosis, because of missing admission or discharge letters, we did not attempt to adjudicate the diagnosis (1245/10360, 12%).
+We had access to all other information including past medical history, clinical investigations, management and outcomes, and provide data for all primary and secondary outcomes in this group within the data supplement (Tables I and II in the online-only Data Supplement).
+Our trial population was restricted to patients who had cardiac troponin measured for suspected acute coronary syndrome, and we acknowledge that the prevalence of type 2 myocardial infarction and myocardial injury may differ in consecutive patients where cardiac troponin was measured for any reason.
+33,34 Whilst we implemented the recommendations of the Third Universal Definition in our trial, as the Fourth Universal Definition provides no additional guidance on the investigation or treatment of patients with type 2 myocardial infarction or myocardial injury, we think it is unlikely that outcomes would differ had this guideline been in place at the start of the trial.
 Whilst there was substantial overall agreement between adjudicators for the classification of myocardial injury and infarction, we recognize that agreement was only moderate for the classification of type 2 myocardial infarction or myocardial injury.
 In addition, we acknowledge that investigations and treatments were undertaken at the discretion of the treating clinician there is a risk of diagnostic misclassification.
 A formal comparison of the adjudicated diagnosis and ICD-10 coded clinical diagnosis is planned.
-Serial cardiac troponin measurements were only undertaken in 77% (6,983/9,115) of patients, which has particular relevance to the distinction between acute and chronic myocardial injury.
+Serial cardiac troponin measurements were only undertaken in 77% (6983/9115) of patients, which has particular relevance to the distinction between acute and chronic myocardial injury.
 Consequently, we considered both diagnoses as a single entity when comparing outcomes by study phase to avoid selection bias.

-In conclusion, implementation of the recommendations of the Universal Definition of Myocardial Infarction identified patients at high risk of cardiovascular and non-cardiovascular events, but was not associated with consistent increases in treatment or improved outcomes.
+In conclusion, implementation of the recommendations of the Universal Definition of Myocardial Infarction identified patients at high risk of cardiovascular and noncardiovascular events, but was not associated with consistent increases in treatment or improved outcomes.
 Effective strategies for the investigation and treatment of patients with type 2 myocardial infarction and myocardial injury are required if we are to improve outcomes.